 By now, you should now believe you need a budget.
 You also find out how I manage my budget.
 It is only one way to manage it.
 There are many ways to do it and no best way.
 The most important thing is that you track your expenses!

-You may have noticed that I did not mention budgeting tools in this post.
+You may have noticed that I did not mention budgeting tools in this article.
 I am using a tool called budgetwarrior.
-I do not want to go into details now.
-I will present it in detail in another article.
 But it is a geek tool.
 I doubt it would be beneficial to my readers.

 Again, there is no best budgeting tool.
 Many tools do it just fine.
 You will have to find the one that works best for you.
 Spreadsheets are fine!
 I advise you to have it online (Google Sheets, for instance) to ensure you do not lose it.
 But paper is fine as well.
 You do not need to pay for a budget tool.

 A lot of Americans are using Personal Capital (free for budgeting).
 There is also You Need A Budget (YNAB).
 But YNAB is not free.
 I do not recommend spending money to manage your budget.
 I do not think you need anything else than a single spreadsheet to manage your budget.
 There are tons of software to do this.
 You can look around to find the one that suits you the best.
 Do not hesitate to test several of them.

 That’s it!
 If I did not already convince you, I hope I have convinced you to have a budget or, at least, to track your expenses.